10 Reasons why we experience travel differently

 Some events can happen that are out of our control.
 Positive and happy things can make us feel happy and welcomed.
 It could be a night out at a Christmas market, drinking beers at Octoberfest or celebrations during a national holiday.
 When there are merriment and celebration, visitors automatically develop a better perception of the destination.
 The locals are in a positive mood, and excitement is everywhere.

 Now imagine the opposite.

 Bad things happen all the time.
 It’s an unfortunate part of life.
 Natural and human-made disasters, terrorist acts, political upheavals and unexpected disruptions have a less positive impact on our experience.
 Things like tsunamis, earthquakes, forest fires or bad storms are not of out the realm of possible interruptions that will dampen your visit.

 Any service interruptions like garbage or taxi strikes, airport disruptions or violent acts will negatively affect a visit.
 They might even permanently damage your health or involve death.
 Treatment of visitors during these events, intentional or as a consequence, will influence their impression.

 It’s who you’re with

 Let’s be honest, whom we travel with definitely plays a role in our impressions of a place.
 Like-minded people, be that family, friends or significant others, can make us enjoy our trip and create memories that last a lifetime.
 Happy travel companions can make any trip a memorable one.
 They can be family, friends, coworkers, or friends met along the way.

 Those that prefer solo travel might enjoy a trip less if forced to travel with someone else.
 Simultaneously, meeting someone along the way might ease the loneliness and consequently improve the experience.

 Then there are the people that can literally make your experience hell.
-A couple sometimes fights and break up during travel.
+A couple sometimes fights and breaks up during travel.
 That annoying relative might irk you the whole time you’re with them, as might that particular member of your tour group.
-The larger the number of travellers, be that a group of friends or strangers, opens up more possibilities to unexpected outcomes.
+The larger the number of travellers, be that a group of friends or strangers, opens up more possibilities for unexpected outcomes.
 It could be the best or the worst trip of your life.